lordmilko/ClrDebug/README.md

     [Out, MarshalAs(UnmanagedType.Interface)] out IDiaSession session);
 ```

 Once you've loaded a module in DbgHelp, you can then grab a reference to these interfaces.
 Since DbgHelp will automatically create an `IDiaSession` for you, there isn't much point in obtaining the underlying `IDiaDataSource`.
 Unfortunately, there is no way of creating `IDiaDataSource` objects yourself.
-You have to go through DbgHelp's awful non-typesafe functions.
+You have to go through DbgHelp's awful non-thread safe functions.

 DbgHelp exclusively uses fake `BSTR` strings with DIA.
 Prior to attempting to do anything with DIA, you must instruct ClrDebug to interpret all DIA strings as fake `BSTR` values.
 This can be done by setting the `ClrDebug.Extensions.DiaStringsUseComHeap` property to `false`